Via-Bahia-Dev/pubs-portal-front-end/README.md

 This will set the new `heroku` remote to the `heroku.remote` config and now heroku will know which app to use.
 These steps work with any projects.

+## Images
+For images to work in development, you need to link your `public/` folder to the API app's `public/` folder, since the api is what is storing the images.
+So as to not mess up the folder on production, do this manually for now, being sure not to add the change to staging when committing.
+Unstage when changing branches.